 Porous Media.
-Disaggregated sands prepared as described previously were used for static adsorption measurements.
+Disaggregated sands prepared as described above were used for static adsorption measurements.
 To determine dynamic polymer retention in porous media, both sandstone cores and sandpacks were used.
-The Dundee sandstone core had a permeability of 347 md and porosity of 0.23.
+The Dundee sandstone core had a permeability of 347 mD and porosity of 0.23.
 This rectangular core (with 15-cm length and a 14.5-cm2 cross section) was cast in epoxy.
 Sandpacks with relatively similar permeability and porosity were prepared from the same sands used for static measurements.
-Sandpacks were 6.35 cm long and 14.5 cm2 in cross section.
+Sandpacks were 6.35-cm long and 14.5 cm2 in cross section.

-Polymer-Concentration Determination.
-For static measurements, the concentration of the initial and equilibrium polymer solutions was determined by use of a total-organic-carbon (TOC) analyzer (Shimaduz model TOC- V{CSH}).
+Polymer Concentration Determination.
+For static measurements, the concentration of the initial and equilibrium polymer solutions were determined using a total organic carbon (TOC) analyzer (Shimaduz Model TOC- V{CSH}).
 If a polymer solution was too viscous, dilutions were made before measurement.
-When dynamic measurements were performed, polymer concentration in the effluent was determined on the basis of fluid viscosity.
-When flowing through a 10-μm filter combination (Seright et al. 2009) connected to the outlet of the core, reliable pressure drops were detected even for HPAM concentrations as low as 25 ppm (Seright et al. 2011).
-By use of this method, the effluent polymer concentration could be monitored continuously.
+When dynamic measurements were performed, polymer concentration in the effluent was determined based on fluid viscosity.
+When flowing through a 10-μm filter combination (see Seright et al. 2009) connected to the outlet of the core, reliable pressure drops were detected even for HPAM concentrations as low as 25 ppm (Seright et al. 2011).
+Using this method, the effluent polymer concentration could be monitored continuously.

 Static Adsorption Measurements.
-Bottles containing sand and polymer solution (of known mass) were fastened to a roller, which rotated at a speed of 6 rev/min for 1 hour.
-The 1-hour contact was considered sufficient because the polymer adsorption on the rock surface is believed to be instantaneous (adsorption kinetics will be discussed later).
-After rotation, the upper polymer solution was transferred to a plastic tube to be centrifuged at 3,000 rev/min to settle any sand particles.
-Equilibrium polymer concentration was determined by a TOC analyzer.
-Polymer adsorption for each concentration was calculated by use of Eq.
-4 (on the basis of a mass balance):
+Bottles containing sand and polymer solution (of known mass) were fastened to a roller, which rotated at a speed of 6 rpm for 1 hour.
+One hour contact was considered sufficient because the polymer adsorption on the rock surface is believed to be instantaneous (adsorption kinetics will be discussed later).
+After rotation, the upper polymer solution was transferred to a plastic tube to be centrifuged at 3,000 rpm to settle any sand particles.
+Equilibrium polymer concentration was determined by a total organic carbon analyzer.
+Polymer adsorption for each concentration was calculated using Eq.
+4 (based on a mass balance):

-$$R{\text{pret}} = (C_0 - C{\text{eq}}) \times V_p / W{sg}, \quad \dots \quad \dots \quad \dots \quad \dots \quad (4)$$ where R{pret} is polymer adsorption in μg/g sand and C_0 and C{eq} are initial and equilibrium polymer concentrations, respectively, in ppm.
-V_p is polymer volume in cm3, and W{sg} is sand weight in g.
+$$R{pret} = (C_0 - C{eq}) \times V_p / W{sg}$$ (4)

+where R{pret} is polymer adsorption, $\mu g/g$ sand, C_0 and C{eq} are initial and equilibrium polymer concentrations, ppm.
+V_p is polymer volume, cm3, and W{sq} is sand weight, g.
 Both polymer and brine density were assumed to be 1 g/cm3.

 Dynamic Retention Measurements.
-Several methods were proposed to measure polymer retention in porous media (Dawson and Lantz 1972; Szabo 1975, 1979; Dominguez and Willhite 1977; Gupta 1978; Castagno et al. 1987; API 1990; Huh et al. 1990; Mezzomo et al. 2002).
-Several of them call for injection of a slug of polymer solution, followed by brine, and then performing a mass balance on the polymer (i.e.: retention = polymer injected minus polymer produced).
-Key problems with this type of method are that recovery of the polymer may require an extended period of brine injection because of the unfavorable displacement, and cumulative errors associated with measurements of low polymer concentrations in the produced fluid can introduce considerable uncertainty to the mass balance.
+Several methods were proposed to measure polymer retention in porous media (API RP63 1990, Dawson and Lantz 1972, Szabo 1975, 1979, Dominguez and Willhite 1977, Gupta and Trushenski 1978, Castagno et al. 1987, Huh et al. 1990, Mezzomo et al. 2002).
+Several of them advocate injection of a slug of polymer solution, followed by brine, and performing a mass balance on the polymer (i.e., retention = polymer injected minus polymer produced).
+Key problems with this type of method are (1) recovery of the polymer may require an extended period of brine injection because of the unfavorable displacement and (2) cumulative errors associated with measurements of low polymer concentrations in the produced fluid can introduce considerable uncertainty to the mass balance.